cyb3rpsych0s1s/4ddicted/book/pages/mod.md

 The status effects of these consumables will also have their UI in radial wheel updated accordingly, with their own custom icon.

+🆕 >= v1.0.0

+- Neuroblockers usage is contraindicated with neuro-stimuli intensive cyberwares like ExDisk and BioConductor, as it tends to accelerate the addiction process.

 ---

 ### Cyberware